raffll/yampt/README.md

 ```
 In first step converter translate (or not) dialog entries, and in second it can't find corresponding INFO record.

-It can be a mess, because CELL, DIAL, BNAM and SCTX records don't have unique id.
+It can be a mess, because CELL, DIAL, BNAM and SCTX records don't have unique key.

 ## Version history